elcapitan23/sample/README.md

 Git is easy.
 Git is fun.
-Thanks Linux!
+Thanks Linus!

 * Avro
 * Harrier